School Writing Requirement

 Students must complete the UC Entry-Level Writing or English as a Second Language (ESL) requirement prior to completing the school writing requirement.

 Students admitted to the school are required to complete a two-term writing requirement — Writing I and Writing II.
 Two courses in English composition are required for graduation.
-Both courses must be taken for a letter grade, and students must receive a C grade or better in each (a C− grade is not acceptable).
+Both courses must be taken for letter grades, and students must receive grades of C or better (C– grades are not acceptable).

 Writing I. The Writing I requirement must be satisfied within the first three terms of enrollment by completing English Composition 3, 3D, 3DS, or 3SL with a C grade or better (a C– or Passed grade is not acceptable).

 The Writing I requirement may also be satisfied by scoring 4 or 5 on one of the College Board Advanced Placement Examinations in English; a combination of a score of 720 or better on the SAT Reasoning Test, Writing section (last administered in January 2016) and superior performance on the English Composition 3 Proficiency Examination; completing a course equivalent to English Composition 3 with a C grade or better (a C– or Passed grade is not acceptable) taken at another institution; or scoring 5, 6, or 7 on an International Baccalaureate Higher Level Examination.